Brian Asamoah: Minnesota Vikings

 Asamoah was selected by the Minnesota Vikings with 66th overall pick in the third round of the 2022 NFL draft.

 In his first three seasons with the Vikings, he would total 30 combined tackles with his career high being 17 in his rookie season in 2022.
-Asamoah would also switch his number on three separate occasions, from 33 to 2 to 6.
+Asamoah would also switch his number on three occasions, from 33 to 2 to 6.

 On August 12, 2025, Asamoah was waived by the Vikings.

 Tennessee Titans

 On August 13, 2025, Asamoah was claimed off waivers by the Tennessee Titans.
 He was waived on August 26 as part of final roster cuts.

 Las Vegas Raiders

 On September 1, 2025, Asamoah signed with the Las Vegas Raiders practice squad.
 He was released by the Raiders on October 28.

 Cincinnati Bengals

-On October 30, 2025, Asamoah signed with the Cincinnati Bengals practice squad.
+On October 30, 2025, Asamoah signed with the Cincinnati Bengals' practice squad.
 He was promoted to the active roster on November 10.
+In four appearances for the Bengals, Asamoah failed to record a stat across 58 special teams snaps.
+After suffering a knee injury in Week 13 against the Baltimore Ravens, he was placed on injured reserve on December 1.